Glenalmond

-Glenalmond or Glen Almond (Gleann Amain) is a glen which stretches for 40 km to the west of the city of Perth in Perth and Kinross, Scotland and down which the River Almond flows.
-'Almond' simply means 'river' (abhainn), with no connection to the nut.
+Glenalmond or Glen Almond (Gleann Amain //ɡlaun̪ˠ ˈamɛn//) is a glen which stretches for 40 km to the west of the city of Perth in Perth and Kinross, Scotland and down which the River Almond flows.
+'Almond' is an old Brittonic word for river, with no connection to the nut.

 The upper half of the glen runs through bare mountainous country and is virtually uninhabited whilst the lower, easterly section of the glen is gentler terrain, well-wooded with some rich agricultural land.
 The change in character takes place as the river crosses the Highland Boundary Fault, leaving the Grampian Highlands for the Central Lowlands.
 The River Almond enters the River Tay just north of Perth.